 What’s the difference between a closed legal memo and an open legal memo?

 By extension, unlike a court brief, the legal memo is not the place to wager a legal opinion or argue facts.
-The legal memorandum serves as an objective standalone document.
-Therefore, it must maintain an impartial tone, with no implied preference for one side or the other.
+The legal memorandum serves as an objective standalone document and identifies the risks and any unknown facts that need investigation.
+It should maintain an impartial tone, with no implied preference for one side or the other.

 How to conduct legal research